dilwong/nanonis_load/README.md

 # nanonis_load

 A library for loading, plotting, and analyzing data from Nanonis SPM files.
-This library is written to be compatible with both Python 2.7 and Python 3.
+This library is no longer compatible with Python 2.7.

 The following file types are supported:
 > *.dat Bias Spectroscopy files